fraigo/git_tutorial/content/git-client.md

 ### Install your Git client

-The *instalation* process of Git Client is simple.
-Follow all the instructions of the installation process.
-You may be prompted to choose a few options while installing the client.
+The instalation process of Git Client is simple.
+In some cases, you may be prompted to choose a few options while installing the client.

 #### Windows installation